Custom Metadata Types Salesforce

 8. Feature Management:

 Custom Metadata Types Salesforce for feature management, controlling which features are enabled or disabled for different users or profiles.
-This enables phased rollouts and A/B testing of new features, enhancing the overall user experience.
+This enables phased rollouts and A/B testing of new features, which enhances the overall user experience.

 9. Multi-Tenant Applications: